-The stereo is located in the forward face of the port side cabinetry.
+The stereo volume control is located on the steering helm.
+The unit is interfaced with the Garmin display.
 The stereo can use an iPod® connection, an MP3 USB input, or a streaming Bluetooth® signal.
-A stereo remote is located in the helm station.
+A stereo remote fob is included with the owner's kit.
 This remote can control several functions of the stereo.
 An optional satellite radio system, made up of a receiver and an antenna can be installed by a qualified electronics installer.
 Refer to the stereo owner's manual for additional operating information.